ashnarasheedDev/AWS-CLI-Create-VPC-Subnets-Public-Private/README.md

 # AWS-CLI-Create-VPC-Subnets-Route-tables-Security_groups-Instance

 Setting up a VPC (Virtual Private Cloud) interface using AWS CLI (Command Line Interface) is a straightforward process.
 The AWS CLI provides a command-line interface to interact with various AWS services, including VPC.
 Here's an overview of how you can set up a VPC interface using AWS CLI. i'm going to create a VPC, subnets, route tables, security groups, keypair and instance.

+The choice between AWS CLI and Terraform depends on your preference, the complexity of your infrastructure, and your team's expertise.
+If you prefer scripting and want fine-grained control, AWS CLI might be suitable.
+If you prefer a declarative and infrastructure-agnostic approach, Terraform can be a good choice.
+Some organizations even use a combination of both.

 ### Features of AWS CLI